replicatedhq/kurl.sh/src/markdown-pages/add-ons/longhorn.md

 ### This add-on is deprecated.

-kURL will not be moving forward with support of this add-on in kURL and is deprecated starting March 23, 2023.
-This add-on will be EOL after September 31st, 2023.
-Existing installs that use this add-on will continue to be best-effort supported until the EOL date.
+As of March 27, 2023, kURL no longer intends to continue to offer this add-on as part of the ongoing kURL project.
+This add-on is now considered deprecated, and may no longer be offered by the project after September 31st, 2023.
+Existing installs that use this add-on will be best effort supported during this deprecation window.
 Please consider using the [OpenEBS](https://kurl.sh/docs/add-ons/openebs) or [Rook](https://kurl.sh/docs/add-ons/rook) add-on for your CSI needs moving forward.
 We offer a migration path for existing customer installs as described [here](https://kurl.sh/docs/install-with-kurl/migrating-csi).

+kURL will not be moving forward with support of this add-on starting March 23, 2023 and will be fully removed after .
+Existing installs that use this add-on will continue to be best-effort supported until the removal date.

 ## Summary